iCliniq Logo

 Conclusion:

 For people suffering from AIDS, dementia is one of the common complications during their advanced stages.
 ART is the only effective treatment option that helps improve the symptoms and delay the onset of dementia.
-In addition, try to involve the infected person in physical activities and improve their mental health by engaging in activities such as puzzles, etc. Having a healthy social life will reduce the disease progression and help them keep their mind active and balanced.
+In addition, try to involve the infected person in physical activities and improve their mental health by engaging in puzzles.
+A healthy social life will reduce the disease progression and help them keep their mind active and balanced.

 Frequently Asked Questions